rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/architecture/json-rpc/index.md

 Here, you can find the JSON-RPC methods supported by Rootstock nodes.

-> Request headers must include `"Content-Type: application/json"`
+> Request headers must include `"Content-Type: application/json"`.

+## Rootstock RPC API Service

+The [RPC API](https://rpc.rootstock.io/) provides a seamless and intuitive web interface for developers to interact with Rootstock nodes via [JSON-RPC methods](#methods).

+See [how to get started](/tools/rpc-api/) and make your first API call in minutes.

 ## Protocols